-Getting your Alabama life insurance license is the first step toward becoming a life insurance agent.
-If you want to market and sell life insurance policies, follow this step-by-step guide for obtaining a life insurance license in Alabama.
+Getting your Alabama life insurance license is the first step towards becoming a life insurance agent in the state.

-The Alabama Department of Insurance (ALDOI) requires you to complete a six-step process to obtain your life insurance license — from taking the life insurance exam to applying for a license.
+The Alabama Department of Insurance (ALDOI) requires you to complete a six-step process to become a life insurance agent in Alabama — from taking the life insurance exam to applying for a license.

 These steps will take a few weeks to complete so we recommend you bookmark this page so you can use it as a reference throughout the process.

 How to Get Your Alabama Life Insurance License